I was listening to the podcast, Apollos Watered hosted by Travis Michael Fleming, recently when NT Wright made a very simple, but poignant, statement:

 and my thoughts than your thoughts.”

 In short, we do not have the perspective of God.
 His perspective is far greater than ours.
 This is true individually, of course, but it’s also true of humankind.
-It is also equally true of people groups, cultures, and nations.
+It is equally true of people groups, cultures, and nations.

 We in the United States tend to be more steeped in our own cultural milieu, perhaps, than most of the people on this planet.
 Americans tend to know far less about other countries than people in other countries know about us.
-Most people keep up with the trends in the US, but we tend to pay little attention to trends outside our borders (unless they directly affect us).
+Most people keep up with the trends in the US, but we pay little attention comparatively to trends outside our borders (unless they directly affect us).

-The main point is that God has His purposes, and He designed His world for His purposes.
-God is working out His purposes in the world with or without us – with our help or despite us.
 Shouldn’t we want to be working with God, rather than against Him?
-Too often we go our own ways, and unhealthy nationalism is one of those ways in which we might be pushing or pulling against God’s greater purposes.
+Too often we go our own ways, and unhealthy nationalism is one of those ways we can push and pull against God’s greater purposes.

 The Kingdom of God has been a continual focus for me for several years now as I read through scripture from beginning to end (in most years).
-I am continually impressed of the need to understand and get in line with God’s purposes and the Kingdom of God.
+I am continually impressed with the need to understand and get in line with God’s purposes and the Kingdom of God.

 Jesus was very clear that the kingdom of God is not of this world.
 The Jews knew the Messiah would come from the line of David, as prophecies foretold, but they assumed that this “Davidic kingdom” that was to come was exclusively for them.
 Those prophecies help us identify Jesus as the long expected Messiah, but they do not mean that the Messiah came exclusively for the descendants of David.